 Don’t rush with niche edits.
 Pick a page that when it links to you will send a lot of authority, helping your rank higher and raising your domain’s overall link strength

 I learned this the hard way.
-If you visit this page you will see a niche edit I had placed targeting my Misisnglettr review (anchor text “Missinglettr review”).
+If you visit this niche site webpage you will see a niche edit I had placed targeting my Misisnglettr review (anchor text “Missinglettr review”).

 I was very happy about that link until I ran the linking page through Ahrefs and Screaming Frog and saw that the page is effectively orphaned.